Jee34025/Dashboard-market-online-sales-in-India-/README.md

 # Market online sales dashbord
-This notebook is designed to prepare and clean datasets before uploading them to Google BigQuery, making them ready for further analysis and dashboard creation in Looker Studio (formerly known as Data Studio).
+This notebook is designed to prepare and clean datasets before uploading them to Google BigQuery, making them ready for further analysis and dashboard creation in Looker Studio (formerly known as Data Studio) and Power BI.

 ---